ConnorXCX/CheatSheets/Hadoop.md

 - distributes the processing of data on your cluster
 - divides data into partitions that are mapped (transformed) and reduced (aggregated) by the mapper and reducer functions you design
 - resilient to failure; an application master monitors your mappers and reducers on each partition
+- natively in Java
+- streaming enables interfacing to other languages (i.e. Python)

-### Mapping
+### Mapper

 - converts raw source data into key / value pairs
 - objective is to extract and organize what we care about as soon as possible

+### Shuffle & Sort

-- 'shuffle and sort': MapReduce can automatically aggregate the keys and their associated values (can have multiple values for the same key), and sort the keys
+- MapReduce can automatically aggregate the keys and their associated values (can have multiple values for the same key), and sort the keys

 ### Reducer